Members and graduates should note the following matters in managing membership and graduateship.

 Where disciplinary action is being considered against a member/graduate, his/her membership/graduateship shall not lapse until the procedures are completed.

-As a professional body, the Institute requires all members and graduates to fulfil its Continuing Professional Development (CPD) requirements (i.e 15 CPD hours including three Enhanced CPD hours per year).
+As a professional body, the Institute requires all members and graduates to fulfil its Continuous Professional Development (CPD) requirements, i.e accumulating a minimum of 15 CPD hours per year including certain Enhanced CPD (ECPD) hours taken from the Institute’s ECPD courses.

-Each member and graduate must declare their fulfilment of the CPD requirements online annually via their user account.
+Each member and graduate must declare their fulfilment of the CPD requirements online annually via their user account within one month of the end of the previous CPD year.

 Transfer of Membership to another CGI division